- Decide on a subject for

 make sure you allow time for all events.

 are willing to donate a room in support of the project.
+I do not have funds to cover this in addition to flight and car rental expenses.

 - If you have a music teacher,

-To Fly (or
+To Fly or

 contains some of the lessons of Art For the Sky and